 The annual ACLCA awards recognise outstanding contribution and leadership to the field of LCA and sustainability.
 Other award winners included Tom Gloria (Harvard University and Industrial Ecology Consultant) and The American Chemistry Council.

 “The LCA XVI awards showcase the talent, dedication and sheer drive of leaders in life cycle assessment who have made a true impact on environmental sustainability.
-The individuals honored—Dr. Tom Gloria, Dr. Laurie Wright and the American Chemistry Council —all have made their marks by going where no one else had thought to go, and by demonstrating the value and growing importance of life cycle assessment in achieving environmental sustainability,” says Bill Flanagan, PhD, ACLCA Board Chair.
+The individuals honoured - Dr Tom Gloria, Dr Laurie Wright and the American Chemistry Council - have all made their marks by going where no one else had thought to go, and by demonstrating the value and growing importance of life cycle assessment in achieving environmental sustainability,” says Bill Flanagan, PhD, ACLCA Board Chair.

 The LCA XVI Conference attracts more than 250 leaders from government, industry, academia and NGOs to recognize leaders in LCA who have made an impact in strengthening and advancing the science and application of LCA to achieve environmental sustainability.